karthik12112/test/README.md

-Creates new ami with snowflakes tag tags the snapshots deletes old ami's, snapshots
+Creates new ami with snowflakes tag \n tags the snapshots \n deletes old ami's, snapshots